 System architect and developer

-Eugen received his Bachelor and Master of Science (with honors) degrees in Computer Science from the Heinrich Heine University of Düsseldorf, Germany, in 2005 and 2009, respectively.
-From late 2007 to early 2009, he also worked as a student research assistant at the operating systems research group, where he has contributed to the checkpointing service of the XtreemOS grid operating system and the Kerrighed kernel-level checkpointer.
-From March to August 2009, he did a research internship in the Myriads project-team (former PARIS) at Inria Rennes – Bretagne Atlantique, France, where he has worked on checkpointing and recovery of distributed scientific applications.
-In December 2009, he returned to the Myriads project-team and joined the Ph.D. program at the University of Rennes 1 under the supervision of Dr. Christine Morin.
+Eugen received the Bachelor and Master of Science degrees in Computer Science from the Heinrich Heine University of Düsseldorf (Germany), in 2008 and 2009, respectively.
+From late 2007 to early 2009, he worked as a student research assistant in the operating systems research group.
+From March to August 2009, he did a research internship in the Myriads INRIA project-team (Rennes, France).
+In December 2009, he joined the Ph.D. program at the University of Rennes 1 (France).
+He conducted his research in the Myriads INRIA project-team under the supervision of Dr. Christine Morin.
 His thesis focused on highly available and energy-efficient management of large-scale virtualized data centers.
-From July to September 2012, he did a research internship at the Advanced Computing for Science department of the Lawrence Berkeley National Laboratory (LBNL), USA, where he has investigated energy profiles of scientific data analysis applications.
-He defended his dissertation (with honors) in December 2012.
+From July to September 2012, he did a research internship in the Advanced Computing for Science (ACS) department of the Lawrence Berkeley National Lab (LBNL).
+He defended his dissertation in December 2012.
+The Snooze system is one of the core results of his work.
 His dissertation received the 2nd award of the Fondation Rennes 1.
-In February 2013, Eugen returned to the LBNL as a postdoctoral researcher in the framework of the Inria@SiliconValley program.
+Since February 2013, he is a postdoctoral researcher at the LBNL and member of the Data Intensive Systems Group.
+His main research interests include distributed systems, cloud computing, big data management systems, resource management, virtualization, fault tolerance, high availability, and performance analysis.